 This accompanying story describes the extent of the challenge facing Moab in fixing its infrastructure and its cost, which will take years to cover.

-The number of critical challenges with Moab’s infrastructure that must be addressed in the coming years is large and expensive, according to City Engineer Chuck Williams and Public Works Director Oscar Antillon.
+The critical challenges with Moab’s infrastructure that must be addressed in the coming years are numerous and expensive, according to City Engineer Chuck Williams and Public Works Director Oscar Antillon.
 The critical and severe needs alone will cost $74 million to address, according to Williams, and meeting the moderate and less severe problems will only add to that cost.

 Williams and Antillon, alongside heads of the city’s departments for roads, sewer, water, parks and facilities, recently gave a two-hour presentation at a city council meeting to highlight the urgency of the problems.
 They overviewed the common issues ailing Moab’s public infrastructure, how much it will cost to fix them, and possible strategies for mitigation.